santoshlite/Empyrial/README.md

 empyrial(portfolio)
 ```

-You can also use our built-in optimizers.There are 5 optimizers available:
+You can also use our **built-in optimizers**.
+There are 5 optimizers available:

 - ```"EF"```: **Global Efficient Frontier**